nathanwilthomas/UK-Yield-Curve/README.md

-# PCA Decomposition on UK yield curve
+# PCA Decomposition on the UK yield curve

 Principal Components aims to reduce the dimensionality of a dataset; by finding the least amount of variables that explain the largest proportion of the data.
 It does this by transforming the data from a correlation matrix (more commonly used on financial data than a covariance matrix), onto a subspace with less dimensions, where all explanatory variables are orthogonal (perpendicular) to each other, i.e there is no multicollinearity.
 These are <b>statistical properties</b> and do not necesarrily have an economic interpretation.